WordPress Plugins For Managing WordPress Post Revisions

 In this tutorial, we look at a number of WordPress plugins that will help you manage your post revisions.

-As soon as you edit and update a post/page, WordPress begins to store new post revisions in its database.
-These appear in a Revisions list at the bottom of the post editor …
+As soon as you save a page or post, WordPress begins to store new post revisions in its database.
+These appear in a Revisions list below your content editor …

-(Post Editor section – Viewing the revisions list)
+(Post Editor screen – View the WordPress post revisions list)

-Autosave and post revisions are no doubt functions that help create a more productive workflow.
+Autosave and revisions are no doubt features that help create a more effective workflow.
 If you write and edit a lot of content, however, the revisions can start building up.
-This can significantly increase the size of your WordPress database, so it’s important to be able to manage your revisions.
+This can significantly grow the size of your WordPress database, so it’s important to be able to manage your revisions.

 Post revisions can really add up after a while